igogorevi4/Zabbix-Extensions/README.md

 # Zabbix-Extensions

-There are scripts and templates for Zabbix monitoring system
+Here scripts and templates are for Zabbix monitoring system hosted on Linux OS Servers
-* some of them I found at the Internet
-* some I wrote by myself